Membership of SRA-Europe will:

 Full membership of SRA-Europe may be extended to include membership of the international Society for Risk Analysis, founded in 1981, with over 2000 members world wide.
 SRA-Europe is autonomous from SRA but shares its overall aims and goals.

 Within SRA-E, national and regional Chapters or other specialty groups can be set up in response to the needs of members.
 Members of SRA-Europe that live/work within chapter regions, are automatically members of those chapters.
 Members who do not live/work there, may also apply to be chapter members, by contacting the Chapter President or person of contact.

-SRA Europe membership applications can be made online, through the website of the Society for Risk Analysis in the United States (http://www.sra.org/).
-To do so, click HERE.
-Go to the bottom of the page and click "become a member".
+SRA Europe membership applications or membership renewals can be made online, through the website of the Society for Risk Analysis in the U.S.A.
+To do so, please go here: https://members.sra.org/assoc_subscribe.asp

 Members only area:

-In order to gain access to the information that is privileged to SRA-Europe members, available within the website's member area, please send a request to the SRA-Europe Communications Officer Rui Gaspar rgaspar [at] ucp.pt to apply for a registration.
+In order to gain access to the information that is privileged to SRA-Europe members, available within the website's member area, please send a request to Rui Gaspar rgaspar [at] ucp.pt to apply for a registration.

 Please mind that it may take a while before you are registered.

 Depending on your email program, contacts sent through the website might end up in your spambox.
 Please check it regularly.